Tereza Martincová: 2023: Drop in results

 Martincová at the 2023 French Open.

 After two successful years, she made significant drop during the 2023 season.
 She started with three first-round losses at the Australian Tour - Auckland Classic, Hobart International and Australian Open, respectively.
 No progress at the following tournaments such as not passing qualifying at the WTA 1000 Qatar Ladies & Indian Wells Open.
 She then recorded her first year tour-level win at the Miami Open where she defeated Tamara Korpatsch, before losing to Beatriz Haddad Maia.
 Both matches were played in the three sets.

 Due to weak tour level performances, she was forced to also play some ITF tournaments.
-As her preparation for the following clay season, she played at the $80k Zaragoza tournament, where she was advanced to the final.
+As her preparation for the following clay-court season, she played at the $80k Zaragoza tournament, where she was advanced to the final.
 Despite losing to Viktoriya Tomova in the final, it was her first significant result of the year.
 Still, she continued to struggle with results, since she was eliminated in the qualifying of the Madrid Open, reaching only first round of the Italian Open and losing in the first round of the French Open.
 During the grass-court season, she recorded her second tour win of the year at the Birmingham Classic.
 After a first-round loss at Wimbledon, she started with some better results when she reached semifinals of the WTA Challenger at Contrexéville, France.
-She followed this up with the second round of the Warsaw Open, quarterfinals at the Prague Open, and another quarterfinal at the WTA Challenger Polish Open.
+She followed this up with the second round of the Warsaw Open, quarterfinals at the Prague Open, and another quarterfinal at the WTA 125 Polish Open.

 2024

-Martincová qualified for the ATX Open but lost in the first round to second seed Sloane Stephens in straight sets.
+Martincová qualified for the ATX Open but lost in the first round to second seed Sloane Stephens, in straight sets.

+2026

+After years of struggling because of knee and wrist injuries and two surgeries, Martincová won her first WTA Tour main-draw match since 2023 at Ostrava Open, beating top-100 player Dalma Gálfi, in three sets.

+Martincová claimed her biggest career title as qualifier at W75 tournament in Prague, her run included wins over defending champion Gabriela Knutson and top seed Sinja Kraus.
+As a result, she moved back to the top 300 in the WTA rankings.